-At University of Missouri Health Care’s Ellis Fischel Cancer Center, we work with our patients to provide a cancer risk assessment to inform you about your risk of developing cancers.
+At University of Missouri Health Care’s Ellis Fischel Cancer Center, we work with you to provide a cancer risk assessment to inform you about your risk of developing cancers.

 The Ellis Fischel difference

-At Ellis Fischel, our physicians and genetic counselors are here to provide you with the most advanced treatment, care, and up-to-date genetic testing options.
-About five to 10 percent of cancers are inherited, so we want to provide you with your cancer risk assessment and determine if cancer in the family is likely hereditary, familial or sporadic (happened by chance).
-With our expertise, we can then personalize your cancer treatment to offer you the most advanced care available using innovative and leading-edge treatment plans such as immunotherapy or targeted therapy.
+At Ellis Fischel, our physicians are here to provide you with the most advanced treatment, care, and up-to-date genetic testing options.
+About five to 10 percent of cancers are inherited, and we want to provide you with your cancer risk assessment and determine if cancer in the family is likely hereditary, familial or sporadic (happened by chance).
+With our expertise, we can then personalize your cancer treatment to offer you the most advanced care available using innovative and leading-edge treatment.

 Who should have a genetic cancer risk assessment?

-Not only are you welcome to bring someone with you — whether a spouse, a family member or a friend – it is encouraged.
-It’s always helpful to have someone else who can listen, take notes and ask questions you might not think of.
-In addition, please bring:
+Please feel free to have someone with you at your appointment.
+It's always helpful to have someone else who can listen, take notes and ask questions you might not think of.
+In addition, please have ready: